 The Episcopal Church is a member of the global Anglican Communion which has a common root in the Church of England.
 Anglican churches follow a middle path between the traditions of the Roman Catholic Church and Protestant denominations.
 The Episcopal Church includes diocese in the United States, Mexico, Central America, Ecuador and Taiwan.

-If you have further questions about the walkabout process or the election, please contact us at email@example.com
+If you have any questions or would like more information, please contact email@example.com.

 What do we do in church and why do we do it?
 Episcopal 101 is a quick, fun introduction to the Episcopal Church and our worship, held in the church after the 9:15 and 11:15 services each first Sunday of the month, beginning January 6.
 Meet at the front of the church, 10 minutes after the end of the service.
 Bring your questions!

 Please note: There will be no Episcopal 101 in March.

 Sunday, March 17, 2019, 1-5 p.m.

 “Archetypes are like universal patterns of energy, appearing in every culture across time.
 They are best met and experienced with images.”